 Our Unit works on myogenesis and cardiogenesis, using the tools of mouse molecular genetics to examine cell behaviour and gene function.

-Myogenic regulatory factors of the MyoD family are essential for muscle cell determination and differentiation.
-We are focussing on the upstream signalling pathways and transcriptional regulators that control the activation of these genes, both during skeletal muscle formation in the embryo and regeneration in the adult.
+We are focussing on the upstream signalling pathways and transcriptional regulators that control the entry of a cell into the myogenic programme, both during skeletal muscle formation in the embryo and regeneration in the adult.

 Research on cardiogenesis centers on our demonstration that two cell lineages contribute to the myocardium, and that there is a second heart field, characterized by a distinct gene regulatory network.